nautobot/nautobot-app-ssot/docs/user/aci.md

 # Cisco ACI SSoT Integration

-Cisco ACI SSoT integration is built as part of the [Nautobot Single Source of Truth (SSoT)](https://github.com/nautobot/nautobot-plugin-ssot) App.
-SSoT App enables Nautobot to be the aggregation point for data coming from multiple systems of record (SoR).
+The Cisco ACI SSoT integration is built as part of the [Nautobot Single Source of Truth (SSoT)](https://github.com/nautobot/nautobot-plugin-ssot) App.
+The SSoT App enables Nautobot to be the aggregation point for data coming from multiple systems of record (SoR).

 To accomplish the synchronization of data, the SSoT ACI integrations communicates with the Cisco ACI controller, the Application Policy Infrastructure Controller (APIC).
 The APIC provides a central point of administration for the ACI fabric via a web dashboard or REST API.

 The SSoT ACI integration eliminates the need for manually adding objects to Nautobot that have been automatically discovered by the Cisco APIC controller.
 This includes information such as device model/serial numbers, node management IP addressing, and more.

 In addition, any changes to the ACI fabric are reflected in Nautobot when the synchronization process is executed.